cfms-lab/tomoNV/README.md

 # TomoNV
-#### Implementation of the submitted paper, "Prediction of optimal 3D printing orientation using sparse voxelization and modified support structure tomography"
+#### Implementation of the submitted paper, "Prediction of optimal 3D printing orientation using vertically sparse voxelization and modified support structure tomography"

 ### Usage
 #### 1. Install Visual Studio Code, Python 3 (preferably Version 3.7.8), and the Python packages using "requirements.txt".